pupil-labs/pupil-docs/src/neon/glasses-and-companion/technical-overview.md

   </v-img>
 </div>

 Neon connects to the Companion device (Android phone) with a USB-C cable.
 The Companion device supplies Neon with power and receives the raw sensor data for storage and further processing.
-Use the Neon app to make recordings, preview real-time gaze and world video, stream data over the network, set up wearers, select templates, and preview and upload recordings to Pupil Cloud.
+Use the Neon Companion app to make recordings, preview real-time gaze and world video, stream data over the network, set up wearers, select templates, and preview and upload recordings to Pupil Cloud.

 <div class="pb-4" style="display:flex;justify-content:center;">